 As the weather warms up, it’s good to review best practices for hot-weather concreting.
+You can incorporate these ideas as needed into your project specifications.
 The American Concrete Institute defines hot-weather concreting as

 “one or a combination of the following conditions that tends to impair the quality of freshly mixed or hardened concrete by accelerating the rate of moisture loss and rate of cement hydration, or otherwise causing detrimental results: high ambient temperature; high concrete temperature; low relative humidity; and high wind speed.”